Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 CRYPT 24
 Ivan lvliskovich, Champion of Winter Dog Racing: The race may go to the swift, but vengeance is for the loser's relatives

 A skeleton draped in bits of fur lies atop a marble slab in the center of the crypt.
 The walls and ceiling are covered with plaster painted to make the crypt seem as if it stands in an evergreen forest, surrounded by snow.
-The plaster has peeled and fallen away in many places, shat- tering the illusion.
+The plaster has peeled and fallen away in many places, shattering the illusion.

 This crypt contains nothing of interest